KhansKodes/Strive-Foundation-Project/Strive_Backend/API_DOCUMENTATION.md

 #To run this project you need to did this first

+#Used to show all the requirements
+pip freeze > requirements.txt

 python -m venv .venv
 source .venv/bin/activate
 pip install -r requirements.txt